Syria’s Hama full of ‘hope, joy’ one year after al-Assad forces’ exit

 Then, further clashes in south Syria’s Druze-majority Suwayda province left hundreds more dead in July, including many Druze civilians, according to the monitor.

-Israel intervened, under the pretext of protecting the Druze, and bombed the south and Damascus.
-It continues to carry out deadly incursions and strikes in Syria to this day.
-Last week, at least 13 people, including children, were killed as Israel launched another incursion into Syrian territory in the Damascus countryside, in Beit Jinn.
+Israel intervened with air strikes in Syria’s south and Damascus, framing the operations as protecting the Druze – a claim rejected by many Druze leaders.
+Israel continues to carry out deadly incursions and strikes in Syria to this day.
+Last week at least 13 people, including children, were killed as Israel launched another incursion into Syrian territory in the Damascus countryside, in Beit Jinn.

 Nanar Hawach, a senior Syria analyst at the International Crisis Group, said “Syria has opened a new chapter that many once thought impossible” by rebuilding diplomatic ties and drawing foreign investment.
 But “international rehabilitation means little if all Syrians don’t feel safe walking their own streets”.